faliona6/website-portfolio2020/_posts/personal/2020-07-22-bobaIsYou.markdown

 # How to Play
 ## Play the game and download it [here][github-download-link], and view the source code on my [github][github-link].

-Boba is You is a 2D puzzle game where you rearrange the text blocks in order to win and solve puzzles!
+Boba is You, a parody of the game Baba is You, is a 2D puzzle game where you rearrange the text blocks in order to win and solve puzzles!

 ![img1](../../../../assets/images/projects/bobaIsyou/lvl1.PNG)